 The operative consent form must precede each Operative Report.
 It is expected that statements supporting a review of risks, alternatives, benefits and patient education is documented in the progress notes.
-Highlight these areas in the progress notes.
+Include medical record documentation of the risks and alternatives discussion in this section.